freedombox/FreedomBox/CONTRIBUTING.md

 * 'Code change', 'patch', and 'commit' are used interchangeably.
 * 'Author' and 'contributor' are used interchangeably.
 * Git 'log' and 'history' are used interchangeably.
-* PR - pull request
+* PR, MR - pull request and merge request, used interchangeably.
 * 'Merging' often means 'applying a patch to git history' in a general sense, not literal execution of the command `git merge`.